 - Pullman Palm Cove Sea Temple Resort – rooftop spa rooms and good family rooms

-- The Reef House Palm Cove – MGallery – smaller resort with an adults only pool
+- The Reef House Palm Cove – MGallery – smaller resort with an adult-only pool

-Prefer an apartment – check out these Airbnb properties in Palm Cove
+Prefer an apartment – check out these Vacation rental or airbnb properties in Palm Cove

-More local with apartments rather than resorts, we spent a week at Trinty Beach and really liked it.
+More local with apartments rather than resorts, we spent a week at Trinity Beach and really liked it.

 Who should stay at Trinity Beach?

-Trinity Beach is just 18km north of Cairns with a beach very similar to the one at Palm Cove.
-The main difference is this area feels more local and less resort, not necessarily in a bad way
+Trinity Beach is just 18km north of Cairns, with a beach very similar to Palm Cove.
+The major difference is this area feels more local and less resort, not necessarily in a bad way.